Belize Beach Huts

 [photo credit at top of page: Sharon Columbus]

-You'll notice our windows on our Belize lodging cabanas don't have screens and we don't use mosquito netting.
-This is because we have a rare island where bugs really aren't a problem, and when they are present, we treat the mosquitoes so that they go away!
+You'll notice that the windows on our Belize lodging cabanas don't have screens and we don't use mosquito netting.
+This is because the island has been maintained so as to not provide breeding areas for mosquitoes, in addition to treatment.

 No air-conditioning is necessary since the ever-present breeze keeps the temperatures well below what they are on the mainland.
 There is no plumbing in your beach cabana, for a complete description of bathroom facilities visit our Island Facilities page.

 We have seven double-bed Belize bungalows and the rest have two or three single beds.
 Most of our cabanas sleep 2, but some sleep 3 and some sleep 4; one duplex sleeps 6.
 Families of 3 will be roomed together, depending on the ages of family members.

 Double occupancy is a necessity when trips are full, so single travelers may be roomed with another single traveler of the same gender.